NessInMorse/NessInMorse.github.io/_posts/2026-06-26-Overoptimizing-lsh.markdown

 permutation_sorted = [2, 3, 1]
 ```
 If one were to use the `permutation_sorted` they would know that, when they find a positive value (i.e. the user has watched this movie in the permutation) then the found value must be the minimum.
 Now, you should also notice that the values that are present in both lists are identical, meaning that the second is also just a permutation of the data, meaning that we can just interpret the first permutation as though it is the second!
-Now, we getting those nice properties of probability
+Now, we getting those nice properties of probability.

 ![](/assets/signature_matrix_creation.png){: .image-left }